velveteer/hermes/README.md

 > You are working with stable JSON APIs which have a consistent layout and JSON dialect.

 With this in mind, `Data.Hermes` parsers can potentially decode Haskell types faster than traditional `Data.Aeson.FromJSON` instances, especially in cases where you only need to decode a subset of the document.
-This is because `Data.Aeson.FromJSON` must convert the entire document into a DOM, which means memory increases linearly with the input size.
-The On Demand API does not have this constraint because it iterates over the JSON string in memory without parsing the entire document up front.
+This is because `Data.Aeson.FromJSON` converts the entire document into a `Data.Aeson.Value`, which means memory usage increases linearly with the input size.
+The `simdjson::ondemand` API does not have this constraint because it iterates over the JSON string in memory without constructing any abstract representation.

 ## Usage

 This library does _not_ offer a Haskell API over the entire simdjson On Demand API.
 It currently binds only to what is needed for defining and running a `Decoder`.
-You can see the benchmarks for example usage. `Decoder a` is a thin layer over IO that keeps some context around for better error messages.
-Running a decoder can throw IO exceptions, which you can catch as the `HermesException` type.
-Most simdjson exceptions will be caught and returned with enough information to troubleshoot.
+You can see the tests and benchmarks for example usage. `Decoder a` is a thin layer over IO that keeps some context around for better error messages. `simdjson::ondemand` exceptions will be caught and re-thrown with enough information to troubleshoot.
 In the worst case you may run into a segmentation fault that is not caught, which you are encouraged to report as a bug.

 ```haskell
 personDecoder :: Value -> Decoder Person